 Many people overlook this monetization method because it all sounds like too much hard work.
 However, this is likely the most lucrative way to make money online fast.

 While it’s not a passive way to make a living, offering your services to other bloggers puts you in a position to earn a substantial amount of money.
 This can then fuel other projects you might consider on the side, such as a product you wish to create.

 The best way to do this is to show your skills.
 Put a page up on your website directing people to your services.
 Tell them what you do, examples of where you’ve done it and how they will benefit.

 A few examples of services you could offer include:

 - Virtual assistance

-As more and more people take their businesses online, people offering services such as these, at a reasonable price are in short supply.
-They’re either overrun with work, or are snapped up by entrepreneurs with an eye for a self-starter.
-Therefore its an excellent way to start earning money in a relatively short amount of time.
+As more and more people take their businesses online, people offering services such as these, at a reasonable price, are in short supply.
+They’re overrun with work or are snapped up by entrepreneurs with an eye for a self-starter.
+Therefore, it’s an excellent way to earn money in a relatively short amount of time.

 While this isn’t an exhaustive list of ways to make money online, they are some of the most popular.
 The key with all of them is to stay patient and remember that things won’t happen overnight.
 You won’t suddenly wake up able to retire to a life of luxury, but it will open doors and paths you can expand upon in the future.